yalopez84/yalopez84/README.md

       3-The high cost of the existing SPARQL endpoint interfaces.
       4-Performance shortcomings of federated queries over current SPARQL endpoints.
       5-Incomplete data.
+           -Nahhas, S., Bamasag, O., Khemakhem, M., Bajnaid, N.:
+            Added values of linked data in education: A survey and roadmap.
+            Computers 7(3), 45 (2018)
+           -Pereira, C.K., Siqueira, S.W.M., Nunes, B.P., Dietze, S.:
+            Linked data in education:a survey and a synthesis of actual research and future challenges.
+IEEE Transactions on Learning Technologies 11(3), 400{412 (2017)

 #### To cover previous issues in my Ph.D. research I 've separeted them into two works:
       1-Creating and exploiting linked datasets (issues from 1 to 4)